 How much is Wix?

 Webflow is a website building app that takes all the hassle out of coding and basically ‘codes as you go’.
 You don’t have to build the code yourself or hire a developer to do it for you, so you can simply do what you do best.
 It’s a great example of a WYSIWYG editor that has placed the user at the centre of things.
+Surely a good addition to our list of web design tools.

 PROs of Webflow include: